ThorstenBr/AppleIII_diskII/README.md

 This project is released under the "Creative Commons Attribution 4.0 International Public License".
 See [LICENSE](/LICENSE).

 ## Description
 It doesn't take much to connect a FloppyEmu to an Apple III.
 The disk drive interface of the Apple III is very similar to the Apple II - with most signals being completely identical.
 The Apple III, however, has a few extra signals and features, hence it uses a wider 26pin connector, instead of the 20pin connector of the Apple II.
-The extra pins are not required for normal operation.
+Most extra pins are not required for normal operation.

-You could make the connection between Apple III and FloppyEmu/DiskII with a simple ribbon cable: using a 26pin IDC connector at one end, and a 20pin IDC connector (stripping the top 6 wires) at the other end.
-That would already work (if you don't mess up, reverse the connectors or strip wires from the wrong side, that is...).
+A few people have made the connection between Apple III and FloppyEmu/DiskII with a simple ribbon cable: using a 26pin IDC connector at one end, and a 20pin IDC connector (stripping the top 6 wires) at the other end.
+That did mostly work (if you don't mess up, reverse the connectors or strip wires from the wrong side, that is...).
 You can find more on this in [Steve's (BMOW) blog post](https://www.bigmessowires.com/2017/01/25/floppy-emu-on-the-apple-iii/).

-However, such a 26pin to 20pin cable was too incovenient to me.
-It would require me to swap cables, forcing me to disassemble my FloppyEmu enclosure every time I wanted to switch between using it at an Apple II or Apple III.
-Likewise, I'd have to disassemble the Disk II enclosure, if I wanted to connect it as an external drive to my Apple III.
-Also, such a cable would only support a single drive - and couldn't support FloppyEmu's "dual drive emulation" feature.

-So, instead, I designed this little adapter.
+**However**, such a simple 26pin to 20pin cable is not to be recommended - and it will not always work.
+For proper operation, one of the additional signals also has to be considered (see the "errata" section below, if you are interested in the details).

+This adapter uses a cheap logic IC (74LS32) to properly decode the Apple /// drive enable signals and provide a signal to FloppyEmu or disk II.
+When connected to a FloppyEmu, the adapter also supports its "dual drive emulation" feature, where it emulates two separate disk drives.

-It can be connected to the Apple III disk port (internal or external port) and provides a standard 20pin connector, which can be used directly with the original FloppyEmu/Disk II cables.
+The adapter can be connected to the Apple III disk port (internal or external port) and provides a standard 20pin connector, which can be used directly with the original FloppyEmu/Disk II cables.

 ### Using the Apple III external floppy port
 You can connect the adapter to the external floppy port at the rear of your Apple III.